Mechanical-Advantage/AdvantageScope/docs/OPEN-FILE.md

 ## Opening a Saved Log

 In the menu bar, click "File" > "Open..." or press **cmd/ctrl + O**, then choose a log file from the local disk.
+Dragging a log file from the system file browser to the AdvantageScope icon or window also causes it to open.
 Both WPILOG and RLOG files are supported.

 ![Opening a saved log](/docs/resources/open-file/open-file-1.gif)